The Population of India Live | Population of India In Crores

 Delhi Population 2018 – 18.6 million (Estimated)

 Delhi is a city and a union territory of India.
 It is bordered by Haryana on three sides and by Uttar Pradesh toward the east.
 It is the most extensive city in India—around 1,484 square kilometers.
 Delhi has a population of around 25 million, making it the second most crowded city after Mumbai.
-Find more about Mumbai population 2017. know more about Delhi population 2017.
+Know more about Delhi population 2018.

 Bangalore Population 2018 – 11.98 Million (Estimated)